IBM/swift-web-app/README.md

 > We have similar applications available for [Node.js](https://github.com/IBM/nodejs-web-app), [Java Spring](https://github.com/IBM/spring-web-app), [Go](https://github.com/IBM/go-web-app), Python [Django](https://github.com/IBM/django-web-app) & [Flask](https://github.com/IBM/flask-web-app), and [Java Liberty](https://github.com/IBM/java-liberty-web-app).

-In this sample application, you will create a basic web application using [Kitura](https://www.kitura.io/) to serve web pages in Swift, complete with standard best practices, including a health check and application metric monitoring.
+In this sample application, you will create a basic web application using [Kitura](https://www.kitura.io/) to serve web pages in Swift, complete with standard best practices, including a health check.

 ## Steps

 You can [deploy this application to IBM Cloud](https://cloud.ibm.com/developer/appservice/create-app?starterKit=fa97ca34-d257-358a-ba37-f53e566bbef9) or [build it locally](#building-locally) by cloning this repo first.
 Once your app is live, you can access the `/health` and `/swiftmetrics-dash` endpoints to build out your cloud native application.